-Business conveyancing can be expensive, but it can be even more costly if it’s not all done properly.
-Which is why it’s so important to enlist a knowledgeable commercial property solicitor to assist with the legal side of buying or selling a business property from the very start.
+Business conveyancing can be expensive, but it can be even more costly if it’s not done properly.
+So it's important to enlist a knowledgeable commercial property solicitor to assist with the legal side of buying or selling a business property from the very start.

 What is commercial conveyancing?